Q Voice News publishes compelling journalism that connects, elevates, and engages the LGBTQ+ community.

 Phillip Zonkel, Publisher and Founder, [email protected]

 Award-winning journalist Phillip Zonkel has more than 20 years of print and digital experience.
-He spent 16 years at the Press-Telegram, a daily newspaper in Long Beach, Calif., where he covered everything from features and breaking news to local governments, from education to LGBTQ issues.
+He spent 16 years at the Press-Telegram, a daily newspaper in Long Beach, Calif., where he covered everything from features and breaking news to local governments, education and LGBTQ+ issues.

 He has a habit of bringing LGBTQ+ news out of the closet.
-He was the first reporter at the P-T to have a beat covering the city’s vibrant LGBTQ+ community.
-He created and ran the popular and innovative LGBTQ+ news blog on the P-T website.
+He was the P-T’s only reporter to have a beat covering the city’s LGBTQ+ community.
+He also created an LGBTQ+ news blog for its website.

-His muckracking journalism won him two awards, and he received a nomination for his reporting on the local LGBTQ+ community, including a two-part investigation that exposed anti-gay bullying of local high school students and the school districts’ failure to implement state mandated protections for LGBTQ+ students.
+His muckracking journalism won him two awards, and he received a nomination for his reporting, including a two-part investigation that exposed anti-gay bullying of local high school students and the school districts’ failure to implement state mandated protections for LGBTQ+ students.

 Treacy Seeley, Vice-President of Marketing, [email protected]